VictorAlagwu/SimpleCrudAPI/README.md

 # SimpleCrudAPI
-Just a simple CRUD API built with Slim following a tutorial
+Just a simple CRUD API built with Slim